miniman13/videngwiki/definitions/general.md

 ## VDA
 Video [Distribution Amplifier](#DA)

-## vMix
-A versatile and useful software video switcher and compositer used frequently in virtual productions, and esports/corporate AV.
-- In esports terms: "the better OBS"
-- In traditional sports broadcasting terms: "not a hardware switcher"

 ## VMU
 Vision Mixer Unit, common parlance for users not in the United States.
 See [Switcher](#Switcher), [Vision Mixer](#Vision_Mixer)